A retrospective look on Michael Burry’s predictions about cryptocurrency and meme stocks.

 Burry’s predictions may have a grain of truth to them.
 Prices of both Bitcoin and GameStop have seen volatility.
 However ‘the mother of all crashes’ that he foreshadows is yet to come to fruition.
 Ever since his tweet, Bitcoin has been garnering more and more interest with El Salvador adopting it as legal tender.

 Burry’s claim that Bitcoin is a ‘bubble’ might not be true at all.
-Analysts studying Bitcoin patterns suggest that the cryptocurrency reaches an all time high every four years after which it experiences a fall.
-Post the fall, the price goes back to the highest value set in the previous four-year rise.
+Analysts studying Bitcoin patterns suggest that the cryptocurrency reaches an all-time high every four years after which it experiences a fall.
+This fall never takes Bitcoin’s price below the highest value set in the previous four-year rise.

 GameStop, which, as per Burry’s predictions, was supposed to be another ‘fad’, has still been maintaining a relatively high value.
 As of June 2021, the company’s stock is still up more than 1000%.
 While there may be a fall as attention dies down, the company appears to be fairing well at present.